- Undergraduate Programs

 - Integrate sustainability into business practices.

-- Better understand the role, dynamics, and social & environmental impact of organizations.
+- Better understand the role, dynamics, and social and environmental impact of organizations.

 Business & Society